George R. R. Martin: HBO adaptation of A Song of Ice and Fire

 HBO Productions purchased the television rights for the A Song of Ice and Fire series in 2007.
-Although busy completing A Dance with Dragons and other projects, George R. R. Martin was heavily involved in the production of the television series adaptation of his books.
+Although busy completing A Dance with Dragons and other projects, Martin was heavily involved in the production of the television series adaptation of his books.
 Martin's involvement included the selection of a production team and participation in scriptwriting; the opening credits list him as a co-executive producer of the series.
 The original pilot was shot between October 24 and November 19, 2009, on location in Northern Ireland, Scotland and Morocco.
 It was received so poorly by HBO executives that they did not make a decision for four months after the pilot was delivered.
 In March 2010, HBO's decision to greenlight the series was announced, with the production of the series scheduled to start June 2010.
-HBO however demanded the first episode be reshot, and wanted all the scenes from Morocco scrapped.
+However, HBO demanded that the first episode be reshot, and wanted all the scenes from Morocco scrapped.
 The first episode ("Winter Is Coming") premiered on HBO in the United States and Canada on April 17, 2011.
 It was seen initially by 2.2 million viewers.
 The first season was nominated for 13 Emmy Awards, ultimately winning two: one for its opening title credits, and one for Peter Dinklage as Best Supporting Actor.

 HBO ordered a second season of Game of Thrones on April 19, 2011, two days after the series premiere.
-The second season obtained a 15% increase in budget in order to be able to stage the war's most important battle, the Battle of the Blackwater, in episode nine which was written by George R. R. Martin.
+The second season obtained a 15% increase in budget in order to be able to stage the war's most important battle, the Battle of the Blackwater, in episode nine, which was written by Martin.
 Filming took place during 106 shooting days.
 During three-quarters of those, two crews ("Dragon" and "Wolf") were working simultaneously in different locations.
 Alan Taylor was promoted to co-executive producer and directed four episodes, including the season premiere and finale.
 David Petrarca and David Nutter each directed two episodes, while series cinematographer Alik Sakharov and filmmaker Neil Marshall directed the remaining two.
 The second season premiered in the United States on HBO on April 1, 2012, and concluded on June 3, 2012.
 U.S. viewership rose by approximately 8% over the course of the season, from 3.9 million to 4.2 million by the season finale.
 The second season won six of the twelve Emmy Awards for which it was nominated.